-able F1.7 WATERPROOFING AND WATER-RESISTANCE REQUIREMENTS FOR BUILDING ELEMENTS IN WET AREAS- continued Vessels or area where the fixture is installed Floors and horizontal surfaces Walls Wall junctions and joints Wall / floor junctions Penetrations Area outside shower area For concrete and compressed fibre-cement sheet flooring Water resistant floor of the room.
-For timber floors including particleboard, plywood and other timber based flooring materials Waterproof floor of the room.
-N/A N/A Waterproof wall / floor junctions.
-N/A Areas adjacent to baths and spas Note: Where a shower is above a bath or s pa, u se requirements fo r shower.
-For concrete and compressed fibre-cement sheet flooring Water resistant floor of the room. (a) Water resistant to a height of not less than 150 mm above the vessel, for the extent of the vessel, where the vessel is within 75 mm of a wall.
-Water resistant junctions within 150 mm above a vessel for the extent Water resistant wall / floor junctions for the extent of the vessel.
-Waterproof tap and spout penetrations where they occur in horizontal surfaces.
-For timber floors including particleboard, plywood and other timber based flooring materials Waterproof floor of the room. (b) Water resistant all exposed surfaces below vessel lip. of the vessel.
+Table F1.7 WATERPROOFING AND WATER-RESISTANCE REQUIREMENTS FOR BUILDING ELEMENTS IN WET AREAS- continued

+Vessels or area where the fixture is installed Floors and horizontal surfaces Walls Wall junctions and joints Wall / floor junctions Penetrations Areas adjacent to bat hs an ıd spas For concrete and compressed fibrecement sheet flooring er resistant floor e room. (a) Water resistant to a height of not less than 150 mm above the vessel, for the extent of the vessel, where the vessel is within 75 mm of a wall. junc 150 vess 50 mm above a the extent of the Waterproof tap and spout penetrations where they occur in horizontal surfaces.
+For timber floors including particleboard, plywood and other timber based flooring materials erproof floor of room. (b) Water resistant all exposed surfaces below vessel lip. of th e vessel.
+Inserted baths and spas (a) Waterproof shelf area, incorporating waterstop under the bath lip. (a) Waterproof to not less than 150 mm above lip of bath or spa; and (a) Waterproof junctions within 150 mm above bath or spa; and N/A Waterproof tap and spout penetrations where they occur in horizontal surfaces. (b) No requirement under bath. (b) No requirement under bath. (b) No requirement under bath. nonzoniai suridocs.